A structural classification of algebras with graded involution and quadratic codimension growth

 Now, we can express the $n$-th codimension of $A$ through the relations (\ref{codimension}), (\ref{proper_codimension}) and (\ref{cocharacter}) as follows

-In order to determine the decomposition of the proper $(n_1, \ldots, n_{2k})$-cocharacters of $A$ we will make use of the theory of $GL_m$-modules, which provided an effective method to compute such multiplicities.
-In short, it is well known that the corresponding irreducible $GL_m^{2k}$-module are generated by the so called proper highest weight vectors (proper h.w.v.'s) $f_{\lambda_1,\ldots,\lambda_{2k}}$ associated to a multipartition $(\lambda_1, \ldots,\lambda_{2k}) \vdash (n_1,\ldots,n_{2k})$.
+In order to determine the decomposition of the proper $(n_1, \ldots, n_{2k})$-cocharacters of $A$ we will make use of the representation theory of $GL_m$-modules, which provides an effective method to compute such multiplicities.
+In summary, it is well known that the corresponding irreducible $GL_m^{2k}$-modules are generated by the so called proper highest weight vectors (proper h.w.v.'s) $f_{\lambda_1,\ldots,\lambda_{2k}}$ associated to a multipartition $(\lambda_1, \ldots,\lambda_{2k}) \vdash (n_1,\ldots,n_{2k})$.
 We assume that the reader is familiar with this subject and we suggest \cite[Section 12.4]{Drensky} for more details.

 For an explicit construction of such proper h.w.v.’s, the authors recommend \cite[Section 3]{Malu}, which treats the case of $(\mathbb{Z}_2,*)$-algebras.
 In the case of a $\gi$-algebra, this construction follows this theory step by step.
-We summarize the main result on the computation of these multiplicities below.
+We present the main result on the computation of these multiplicities below.

 \begin{proposition} Let $A$ be a unitary $\gi$-algebra with proper $(n_1,\ldots,n_{2k})$-cocharacter as in (\ref{cocharacter}).
 Then $m_{\lambda_1,\ldots, \lambda_{2k}}\neq 0$ if and only if there exists a proper h.w.v. $f_{\lambda_1,\ldots,\lambda_{2k}}$ associated to $(\lambda_1, \ldots,\lambda_{2k}) \vdash (n_1,\ldots,n_{2k})$ such that $f_{\lambda_1,\ldots,\lambda_{2k}} \notin \Idd(A)$.
-Moreover, $m_{\lambda_1,\ldots\lambda_{2k}}$ is equal to the maximal number of proper h.w.v.'s associated to $(\lambda_1, \ldots,\lambda_{2k}) \vdash (n_1,\ldots,n_{2k})$ which are linearly independent modulo $\Idd(A)$. \end{proposition} \black
+Moreover, $m_{\lambda_1,\ldots,\lambda_{2k}}$ is equal to the maximal number of proper h.w.v.'s associated to $(\lambda_1, \ldots,\lambda_{2k}) \vdash (n_1,\ldots,n_{2k})$ which are linearly independent modulo $\Idd(A)$. \end{proposition} \black

 \begin{remark} Let $A$ be a unitary $(G,*)$-algebra with proper $(n_1,\ldots,n_{2k})$-cocharacter as in (\ref{cocharacter}) and let $B$ be a unitary $\gi$-algebra such that $B \in \varGstar(A)$ with $(n_1,\ldots,n_{2k})$-cocharacter given by